 Focusing on a specific topic every year, the conference aims at continuity in terms of the topics elaborated upon thereby providing a forum for the further discussion of the papers and presentations of the previous year’s conference.

 A Brief History of the Conference

 The first conference was organized in 2009 with the collaboration of Kocaeli University, Çanakkale Onsekiz Mart University and Silesian University (Czech Republic).
 In the second conference, the organizers were joined by Westminister University (United Kingdom), which replaced Çanakkale Onsekiz Mart University.
 Westminister University acted as one of the chief organizers thereafter.
-IRES Piemonte Socio-Economic Research Institute of Piedmont (Italy), Technical University of Ostrava (Czech Republic), University of Belgrade (Serbia), and the Pontifical Catholic University of Peru joined the organizing committee, in the third, fourth and fifth conferences, respectively.
+IRES Piemonte Socio-Economic Research Institute of Piedmont (Italy), Technical University of Ostrava (Czech Republic), and the Pontifical Catholic University of Peru joined the organizing committee, in the third, fourth and fifth conferences, respectively.
+In 2017, University of Belgrade (Serbia) joined the organizing committee.
+In 2018, three more institution joined in organizing committee.
+They are Panteion University and Greek Political Economy Association from Greece and VUZF University from Bulgaria.
 Among the constant supporters of the conference, The Central Bank of the Republic of Turkey, TÜBİTAK and T. İş Bankası should be mentioned.